gRodHost/MyPyspm/README.md

 Created By Rodney Maynard.
 No licnese or copyright.
 Meant to be free software that can be used, distributed, shared, or modified as you please.

-The rest of the readme is the actual code if you'd like to skim through while you're here reading this.
+The rest of the readme is the actual code.
 You could just copy from here and paste in a text editor then save as a .py file.
 Once again I have to urge to modify values in list for your security.
 Hope everyone enjoys my attempt at creating my ideal password manager.

 Thanks,
 Rodney